 When they say the journey is more important than the destination, few places are better suited than Kameoka.
 A small castle town rarely visited, it has no real castle remains, but a homely small-town feel that can be refreshing after a city stay.
 There are local restaurants offering seasonal cooling dishes and a bakery that’s over 100 years old, which is perfect for snacks.

-The reason you’re here though?
-Well…if you take a 10-minute walk (or short bus ride) from Kameoka Station you’ll be able to ride a traditional wooden boat all the way back to Arashiyama.
-The journey takes two and a half hours and is mostly smooth, with a few exhilarating patches to keep you awake.
+The reason you’re here, though?
+Well…if you take a 10-minute walk (or short bus ride) from Kameoka Station, you’ll be able to ride a traditional wooden boat all the way back to Arashiyama (Kyoto’s famous bamboo forest district).
+The journey takes 2.5 hours and is mostly smooth, with a few exhilarating patches to keep you awake.
 The river is cooling, you can listen to the summer frogs and admire azaleas—what more could you want from an afternoon?